stepanataccolade/docsv2/sources/pipelines/resources.md

 <br>
 <a name="syncRepo"></a>
 # syncRepo
-Using this resource you can instruct Shippable's internal sync system to look for `shippable.resources.yml` and `shippable.jobs.yml`.
+Using this resource type you can instruct Shippable's internal sync system to look for `shippable.resources.yml` and `shippable.jobs.yml`.
 This is the only resource that can be added from the UI or `shippable.resources.yml`. *Note: You should not add the same repository in both places.
 This can lead to unexpected behavior*

 Adding this resource will create a webhook on the source repo server pointing to Shippable.
 With this, future commits to the repo will automatically sync changes into your pipeline.

+Integrations allow you to add repos on any of the [supported git servers](#repoTypes1) using the same resource type.

 ## Adding syncRepo from UI
 TODO :